bambooforest/IntroDataScience_Fall_2022/3_data/README.md

 [Information](https://www.etymonline.com/word/information) is that has been processed, structured, organized, and/or presented within a contact that make the raw data useful and interpretable.
-Having context about data, i.e., information, can help us make decisions, inferences anout the data, etc.
+Having context about data, i.e., information, can help us make decisions, inferences about the data, etc.

 -   <https://www.diffen.com/difference/Data_vs_Information>